An older version of the experimental database is currently selected, click here to switch to the latest

 TransitionsLeft-clk & drag: Zoom; Right-clk: reset

-This species has a counterpart in the theoretical library
+This species has a counterpart in the theoretical database.

 Transitions